 - Services panels and access points for inspection, sampling and maintenance and cleaning.

 Finally, consider what utilities are needed, including fire-suppression devices.
-Where are they located in relationship to the dryer service?
+Where are they located in relation to the dryer service?

 6. Plan for Growth and Expansion